Sol Harris

-Sol Harris (born 19 March 1990) is a British producer, director, writer and podcaster.
-He is best known as the producer of feature film Finding Fatimah and as host of the weekly film podcast "Diminishing Returns".
+Sol Harris is a British producer, director, writer and podcaster.
+He is host of the film podcast "Diminishing Returns".

-Filmography

-Writing
+Career

 Harris worked with director, Oz Arshad, to develop the story and create the characters featured in Finding Fatimah before Arshad wrote the screenplay.
-Afterwards, Harris served as the film's script doctor.

 Starting in 2017, Harris became a regular contributor to Starburst magazine.
 He has previously written about film and TV for the website WhatCulture.

-Diminishing Returns podcast

 In 2016, Harris launched the weekly film podcast, "Diminishing Returns", with co-hosts Calvin Dyson and Allen Turing.
 The show sees the hosts reviewing a film before pitching their own ideas for what the sequel should be.

 The show was inspired by Dyson's webseries, "My Weekly Bond", in which he reviewed one James Bond film a week.
 As friends and film-fans, Dyson had pushed Harris to watch the James Bond series, with Harris generally being unimpressed.
 They decided to build a podcast around their resulting discussions, with the podcast repeatedly returning to the James Bond franchise as a result.
 It has placed as highly as #3 in the UK TV & Film iTunes podcast chart.

-The Simpsons

 Sol achieved notoriety as a die-hard fan of The Simpsons after a chart he produced, showcasing the show's perceived decline, became popular.
 He had previously cited the show as a major influence on him.
 He has since appeared on a variety of radio shows as a "Simpsons expert", including appearances on Dermot and Dave and RTÉ.

-Note, the episode broadcast on 11 November 2001 is "The Parent Rap".